cenit-io/miesh-integrations/docs/flows/sftpstore-do_export_to_sftp_server_perpersonal.md

     >- **Namespace**: SFTPStore
     >- **Name**: do_export_to_sftp_server_perpersonal
-    >- **Description**: Export the consolidated record of Cenit Personal identity to a CSV file.
+    >- **Description**: Export the consolidated record of the PerPersonal entity from the SFTPStore to an SFTP Server.
     >- **Event**: SFTPStore | throw_after_creating
     >- **Translator**: SFTPStore | parse_from_sftpstore_perpersonal_to_sftp_server_upload_request
     >- **Source scope**: Event source